The Siege of Sziget: Influences and translations

 Zrinski acknowledged, in his prologue, emulating Homer, specifically the Iliad.
 Italian Baroque poets Torquato Tasso and Giambattista Marino were also clearly a great source of inspiration.
 The Croatian poet Brne Karnarutić of Zadar wrote Vazetje Sigeta grada ("The Conquest of the City of Sziget") sometime before 1573, but was posthumously published in 1584.
 This first Croatian epic dealing with national history, itself inspired by Marulić's Judita, was used by Zrinski in his epic.
 However, the epic "remains profoundly original and Hungarian".

 Five translations are known to have been completed.
-The work was immediately translated into Croatian by Miklós's brother Petar Zrinski, who is mentioned in the fourteenth chapter of the epic, under the title of Opsida Sigecka.
-This version's first 1652 printing also proved to be its last for a long period of time as the only known extant copy was in the Croatian central library in Zagreb, until it was released by Matica hrvatska in 2016.
+The work was immediately translated into Croatian by Miklós's brother Petar Zrinski, but is not considered as a direct translation, being an edited version with additional 400 new verses and different expressions, published under the title of Opsida Sigecka (as part of Adrianskoga mora sirena).
+This version's first 1660 printing also proved to be its last for a long period of time as the only known extant copy was in the Croatian central library in Zagreb, until it was released by Matica hrvatska in 2016.

 A German and Italian translations were produced in the late 1800s and 1908 respectively.
 A new German translation was published in Budapest in 1944; the translator, Árpád Guilleaume, was an officer in the Hungarian military, and his work was suppressed by the subsequent Communist regime.
 An English translation was published in Washington, DC in 2011 by László Kőrössy, and is still currently in print.
 In 2015, a French translation of the complete poem by Jean-Louis Vallin, rendering the Hungarian meter into French alexandrine, was published at the Presses Universitaires du Septentrion in a bilingual edition.

 Legacy

 According to Encyclopædia Britannica Online, it is "the first epic poem in Hungarian literature" and "one of the major works of Hungarian literature".
 Compared to the Hungarian poem which is an exception and important literary work in Hungarian literature, the Croatian variation fits the Croatian literature tradition and it is not one of its finest works.
-Kenneth Clark's renowned history Civilisation lists the Szigeti veszedelem as one of the major literary achievements of the 17th century.
-While John Milton's Paradise Lost is often credited as resurrecting the classical epic, it was published in 1667, a full sixteen years after the Veszedelem.